 4. More Business Opportunities

-Having an LLC also can allow you to use new services strictly limited to businesses.
+Having an LLC can also allow you to use new services that are strictly limited to businesses.
 Being able to receive rent through credit card payments or getting rent through e-payments, for example, can become a reality with an LLC.

-Yes, but it’s not ideal.
+Yes, you can make an LLC if you already have a loan, but it’s not ideal.
 You will need to contact your lender to ensure that you can transfer your title to the LLC properly.
 Your lending terms may also change as a result of the rental property.

 Though it’s rare, there is a possibility that your lender will not allow you to transfer a rental property’s title to an LLC.
 If this is the case, you may need to talk with a tax attorney, an accountant, or a lending specialist to figure out your next step.

-In certain situations, it may make some financial sense to use an LLC to buy a home and then rent it to yourself.
+Yes, you can buy a house with an LLC and rent it to yourself.
 This can be doable; however, there’s a caveat.
 This often can ring alarm bells with the IRS, cause “phantom income,” and make your future tax revenues challenging to track.

 The problem with self-rental is that it involves a lot of red tape.
 However, there are moments where it could make sense.
 For example, if your LLC bought a mall and you also own a small store in the mall, self-rental would not be a bad idea.